Khushal-Me/Post-It-Notes/README.md

 You can easily customize the look and feel of Post It Notes by modifying the CSS file.
 Feel free to adjust colors, fonts, and layouts to suit your preferences.

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](link-to-your-issues-page) if you want to contribute.

 ## License